openownership/lib-cove-bods/README.md

     compiletojsonschema -c openownership-data-standard/schema/codelists/ openownership-data-standard/schema/bods-package.json > openownership-lib-cove-bods/libcovebods/data/schema-0-2-0.json

+Due to https://github.com/openownership/data-standard/issues/375 you may have to do some editing by hand when using early versions of the schema, pre 0.3.
+Open the files in `libcovebods/data`.
+At the top level there is an `oneOf` with 3 statement types - people, entity, and ownershipOrControl.
+In each of these statement types, there is an enum for the `statementType` field.
+This enum should have one option only - the value for whatever type of statement it is. (ie The person statement should only have the `personStatement` value).
+This tool may have added extra options - if so, remove them by hand.

 ## Code for use by external users

 The only code that should be used directly by users is the `libcovebods.config` and `libcovebods.api` modules.